arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	{
 		 var topic = this.namespaceManager.CreateTopic(topicName);
 		 var allMessagesSubscription = this.namespaceManager.CreateSubscription(topic.Path, "AllMessages");
-		 var urgentMessagesSubscription = this.namespaceManager.CreateSubscription(topic.Path, "UrgentMessages");

 		 return this.Json(topicName, JsonRequestBehavior.AllowGet);
 	}
 	````

-1. The UI requires a way to retrieve the names of the existent topics, as well as the subscriptions of a given topic.
+1. The UI requires a way to retrieve the names of the existing topics, as well as the subscriptions of a given topic.
 Add the following code at the end of the **HomeController** class to retrieve the topics and subscriptions data to the view.

 	(Code Snippet - _Service Bus Topics - Ex02 - Get Topics and Subscriptions_ - CS)
 	<!-- mark:1-13 -->